Shuash11/MathCalcu/README.md

-# MathCalcu — AI-Powered Math System
+# MathCalcu — Powered Math System

 A Flutter math solver for calculus and analytic geometry topics, built with offline-first AI-powered step generation.